n1ght-hunter/iced_video/README.md

 - add mpv backend
 - build custom widget to display opengl textures if possible (faster then getting and displaying RGB)
 - optional overlay with controls(WIP)
-- option to popout player needs https://github.com/iced-rs/iced/pull/1439
+- option to popout player

 ### License